zhou-lab/Spatial-DMT-2024/README.md

 The preprocessing pipeline for preprocessing both spatial transcriptomics and DNA methylation data was built upon the Snakemake workflow management.
 To run them,please update the correct directory for the snakemake file.

-For RNA: Change all the directories in the Snakefile To obtain RNA count matrices: `sbatch Snakemake.sh `
+For RNA: Change all the directories in the Snakefile to obtain RNA count matrices.

+`sbatch Snakemake.sh `

 Descriptions: